qaul/qaul.net/doc/Android.md

 Android Instructions
 ====================

-To check wheter your Android Device is known to work with qaul.net check [README_Android_Devices.md]
+To check whether your Android Device is known to work with qaul.net check [README_Android_Devices.md]